13 steps to building & monetizing an online community

 “Once you grow a good audience, you can affiliate sales by collaborating with other businesses,” says Christian Velitchkov, Co-founder for Twiz LLC.
 Affiliate marketing is a form of advertising where, instead of getting paid simply to run an ad on your site, you get a share of the profits every time one of your members makes a purchase.

 It makes the most sense for products that you’re confident your members will be interested in.
 If you’re helping match your audience with a type of product they need, you’ll provide value to both the community and the business you partner with, while making a profit for yourself at the same time.

 “As websites like Patreon have shown us,” says Saksham Sharda, CIO of Outgrow, “a simple way of monetizing a community is by exclusivizing a part, but not the entirety, of your service.”
-That could mean creating courses and training modules for paying members of the community, or providing additional content similar to what you offer for free to paying subscribers (such as special podcast episodes or newsletters).
+That could mean creating online courses and training modules for paying members of the community, or providing additional content similar to what you offer for free to paying subscribers (such as special podcast episodes or newsletters).

 Community members that love your free content will often be willing to pay extra to receive exclusive content as well.
 But you have to make sure that the paid content packs enough value to be worth the price tag to your members.

 Events double both as a way to bring your community closer, and an opportunity to generate more income.
 “You can organize small meet-ups that bring certain attendees in your community together and let them interact in person around a topic that matters to them,” says Cheng.
 Charge a fee for attending, and you have a new income stream.
 Or to make the events go even further, you can use them to “market products and merchandise by outreaching to third-party brands and retailers that may be interested in selling their products to your community.”

 If smaller events take off, you can consider upgrading over time to something larger, like a conference.